OtabekAz/qa5-project/_DOCS/user/settings.md

 ##### GitHub profile link
 Go to your GitHub profile, copy and paste the link into the corresponding text field.
-#### Codewars link
+##### Codewars link
 The user can write a link to his Codewars profile ( It is not a required field ).
 * Once the user clicked on "Add Codewars link" button pop-up menu should appear.
 * Pop-up menu should help user to understand where the user can take URL to profile.
 * Pop-up menu should have an empty field, User should paste his link in the field.

 #### T-Shirt size
-The user can choose T-shirt size by selecting  one of the options from the pop-up menu.
+* user should be able to choose T-Shirt size from the drop-down menu

 #### Delivery address
-The user can write his actual address ( It is not a required field )
+* user can write his/her postal address ( It is not a required field )
-* Any symbols can be used.
+* any characters can be used
-* Only administrators can see the address.
+* only administrators can see the address

 #### FOOTER
 Footer is displaying two lines according to spec requirements.